Location matters when buying a home

 Other things to consider

-“City living is becoming more popular as the public consider the pains of time and costs associated to extensive home-to-job travel.
+“City living is becoming more popular as the public consider the pains of time and costs associated with extensive home-to-job travel.
 I believe this (purchasing property in or near the city centre) would be a sound investment for primary use or a rental income option,” said Goslett.

 According to Goslett, he would not purchase a property near a pub, night club or similar establishment.
 However, he pointed out that his preferences may be an age factor.
 “When I stayed in London many years ago, being close to those types of amenities were an attraction but then, I was in my early 20’s.”